Physics

 Students sit three School examinations.
 The structure of the examinations will include a multiple-choice paper, short answer theoretical questions and alternative to practical data analysis and experimental design questions.
 The Pre-Q course does not include an external examination.
 All examinations are set, marked and moderated by the team of Physics teachers at the School.

-Special equipment and costs: Theory and question workbook at $20 for the year.
+Special equipment and costs: Theory and question workbooks each term, plus a practical workbook for a total cost of $20 for the year.

 Form 6 (NCEA Level 2):